 In 2002, the classic Coca-Cola bottles were rebranded as a modern icon.
 It took on a modern, highly sensuous look, and the curves of the bottle were juxtaposed with the curves of the human body.

 Coke continues to innovate with its impactful promotion ideas.
-In 2001, ‘Music4You’ was the biggest ever music promotion for Coca-Cola.
-In 2002, Coke linked with NME, the most credible music magazine of Great Britain, and offered thousands of gig tickets and ‘access all areas’ experience to music fans.
+In 2001, ‘Music4You’ was the biggest-ever music promotion for Coca-Cola.
+In 2002, Coke linked with NME, the most credible music magazine in Great Britain, and offered thousands of gig tickets and ‘access all areas’ experience to music fans.